SECTION ONE: GENERAL PRINCIPLES

-At the sole discretion of the Dean of Student Services, the College may choose to not issue charges nor to administer punishment for violations of the Student Code to victims and witnesses of serious criminal activity, including sexual harassment and sexual misconduct.
+At the sole discretion of the Dean of Student Affairs, the College may choose to not issue charges nor to administer punishment for prohibited behavior to victims and witnesses of serious criminal activity.

-At the sole discretion of the Dean of Student Services, the College may choose to not issue charges nor to administer punishment for violations of the Student Code when students report a dangerous situation to a College official or seek emergency assistance for themselves or other students.
+At the sole discretion of the Dean of Student Services, the College may choose to not issue charges nor to administer punishment for prohibited behavior when students report a dangerous situation to a College official or seek emergency assistance for themselves or other students.

-Penalties for misconduct include, but are not limited to the following:
+Penalties for student misconduct include, but are not limited to the following:

 Restriction involves specifically prohibiting a student from attending campus activities, occupying campus facilities, or using campus equipment or services.

 Community service is an assignment of unpaid work on campus or in the community with a restorative intent.